 What units are supported in spMats?

-Can I change the material properties for different elements?
+Can I change the different material properties within the same foundation?

-How can I show node numbers and element numbers on my grid view?
+How can I show node numbers and element numbers on my mesh view?

 What are the directions of the rebar Asx and Asy?